-If you’re involved in any form of marketing, then you are probably familiar with what is known as the sales funnel.
+If you’re involved in any form of marketing, then you are probably familiar with what is known as the buyer funnel.

 The one thing that most marketers do not realize, though, is that the nature of the buyer funnel is changing.
 At one time, there was a clear distinction between marketing and sales team.
 Marketing would place their focus on building awareness and generating leads.
 Then, when the prospect was eager to learn more, the sales team would jump in to finalize the deal.
 Today, however, this distinction is distorted.
 The consumer goes through the sales process individually due to the internet.
 Research shows that two-thirds of the buyer’s journey is completed online instead of over the phone or in-person.

 Due to changes in purchasing habits on behalf of the consumers, many marketers have failed to take the impact of the buyer funnel into serious consideration.
 Their marketing strategy has not been adapted to fit with these shifts in behavior, and as a result, their marketing is suffering.